 - any alternative treatments that might be available

-- any material risks and side effects that are significant to you
+- any risks and side effects that are significant to you

-We might need to take your blood or small sections of tissue, for example of an unexplained lump, as part of your treatment.
-You should be told in advance if samples are likely to be taken.
-These samples might also be used for teaching and research, although we will not use them in a way that can identify you unless we have your permission.
+We may need to take your blood or small sections of tissue, for example of an unexplained lump, as part of your treatment.
+We will tell you if we need to take samples.
+We may use these samples for teaching and research.
+We will not use them in a way that can identify you unless we have your permission.

 We sometimes use images, including x-rays, scans, photographs and videos, for teaching and research.
-Unless we have your permission, these will not be published or used in a way that can identify you.
-If you have any concerns about this, please talk to the staff caring for you.
+Unless we have your permission, we will not publish or use them in a way that can identify you.
+If you have any concerns, please talk to the staff caring for you.

 What if I need more information?

-If you're not sure about what you are being told, please tell the staff straight away so you can discuss the proposed treatment or investigation in more detail.
-It is not unusual for people to discuss medical treatments more than once.
+If you're not sure about what you are being told, please tell us.
+We'll discuss the planned treatment or examination in more detail.
+It is not unusual for medical treatments to be explained more than once.